COMP122/echo.mips/README.md

     ```

 ## Assignment Objectives:
-   1. To introduce command-line processing
+   1. To introduce command-line processing, which is defined across all programming languages
    1. To exercise the student's Java knowledge to create the 'echo' command
    1. To introduce the student to MIPS programming:
       1. the structure of the main subroutine